lperezmo/flask-automated-reminders/README.md

 - Flask API for easy integration.
 - Use with any function-calling LLMs

+## How to run for free
+Change the `send_email_aws_ses` function for any other email sending function.
+Many open source alternatives exist (for example see https://github.com/lperezmo/email-sender).
+I haven't yet found a phone call alternative to Twilio, but let me know if you know of any.

 ## Getting Started
 To get started with the Remind Me App, clone the repository and install the necessary dependencies.